Board Meetings During the COVID-19 Pandemic and Beyond

 Tips for Conducting Board Meetings (and regularly scheduled committee meetings) via Videoconferencing or Conference Calls

 - Notice of Board Meetings: Notice to unit owners of meetings of the board of directors shall be given at least forty-eight hours in advance of the meeting by newsletter, conspicuous posting or any other reasonable means as determined by the board of directors.
-The notice should include the date, time and a comment that due to the COVID-19 pandemic and the Governor Ducey’s Stay at Home Order there is not a physical Arizona location for an in-person meeting.
-In addition to satisfying the standard notice requirement for a board meeting, I would also recommend clearly explaining in the notice that the meeting will be held strictly via teleconferencing; providing instructions on options to attend via videoconferencing or conference call; and, due to the current COVID-19 pandemic and the Governor’s Stay at Home Order, owners will be strictly prohibited from attending the meeting in-person.
+The notice should include the date, time and a comment that there is not a physical Arizona location for an in-person meeting.
+In addition to satisfying the standard notice requirement for a board meeting, I would also recommend clearly explaining in the notice that the meeting will be held strictly via teleconferencing; providing instructions on options to attend via videoconferencing or conference call.

 Owners/Members should be given the option to attend via computer, laptop, tablet or smartphone.
-While I understand that it may be possible that certain owners are not willing or able to attend via teleconference or conference call, it remains my opinion that these options are the best way to hold board meetings during the pandemic.
+Certain owners may not willing or able to attend via teleconference or conference call.
+In those cases, the board should make every effort to allow these owners to attend in person following CDC standards.
 If an owner/members object to having a teleconference or conference call, I recommend providing meeting minutes to the membership on an expedited basis after meetings.
 Also, the Zoom meetings can be taped as part of the Zoom technology and provided to residents as well.

 - Member Participation: All members or designated representatives so desiring shall be permitted to attend and speak at an appropriate time during the deliberations and proceedings.
 The board may place reasonable time restrictions on those persons speaking during the meeting but shall permit a member or a member’s designated representative to speak once after the board has discussed a specific agenda item but before the board takes formal action on that item in addition to any other opportunities to speak.
 The board shall provide for a reasonable number of persons to speak on each side of an issue.